JDIgithub/Cpp_Guide/Functions.md

 ![](Images/returnByPointer.png)

 - **Do not** return pointers to local variables !!
 (Same as with references)
-- We can return whole array thourgh using return by pointer
+- We can return whole array through using return by pointer

 ![](Images/returningArray.png)